kneasle/kneasle.github.io/content/projects/wheatley/index.md

 +++
 title = "Wheatley"
-description = "A bot for Ringing Room that can ring any number of bells to increase the scope of practices"
+description = "A bot for Ringing Room to increase the scope of practices"

 weight = 20